Soft delete for blobs

 This section doesn't apply to accounts that have a hierarchical namespace.

 Calling an operation such as Put Blob, Put Block List, or Copy Blob overwrites the data in a blob.
 When blob soft delete is enabled, overwriting a blob automatically creates a soft-deleted snapshot of the blob's state prior to the write operation.
 When the retention period expires, the soft-deleted snapshot is permanently deleted.
+The operation performed by the system to create the snapshot doesn't appear in Azure Monitor resource logs or Storage Analytics logs.

 Soft-deleted snapshots are invisible unless soft-deleted objects are explicitly displayed or listed.
 For more information about how to list soft-deleted objects, see Manage and restore soft-deleted blobs.